|Study Mode||Full-time, Part-time, On Campus|

 Through working on a number of community and arts industry projects, competitions and exhibitions you will learn:

-This course offers a pathway into Deakin University, Warrnambool Campus.
+This course offers a pathway to further study in courses at Bachelor level or at Deakin University, Warrnambool Campus.

 There is no formal placement for this course but students will work closely with local arts organisations